SnowConvert: Function References for Teradata¶

 Returns¶

-Returns a varchar with the complete name of a day.
+Returns a string containing the full name of a day of the week.

 Usage example¶